stacks-network/stacks-core/docs/atlas_network.md

 The preferential attachment property means that an adaptive adversary can game the node's neighbor selection algorithm by inserting malicious nodes that do not forward routing or lookup requests.
-The attacker does not even have to eclipse the victim node--the victim node will simply prefer to talk to the attacker's unhelpful nodes instead of helpful honest nodes.
+The attacker does not even have to eclipse the victim node---the victim node will simply prefer to talk to the attacker's unhelpful nodes instead of helpful honest nodes.
 In doing so, the attacker can prevent honest peers from discovering each other and each other's chunks.